 We will therefore give an overall perspective of the situations that are common to most injuries.
 However, three points are worth emphasizing due to the frequency of the problems encountered in these situations:

-- 1. Cutaneous cicatrisation needs time to be accommodated by the body as a whole.
-In principle, stitches should be removed when a wound has healed before any resumption of competition. - 2.
-With regards to osteosyntheses using percutaneous pins of the Kirschner type, while the duration of the fracture consolidation is classic and agreed by most authors, we must emphasize that, in such a case, the resumption of competition is contraindicated due to the risk of displacement of such pins. - 3.
-The resumption of competition is also contraindicated in the presence of means of immobilization such as ortheses or plaster cast designed to stabilize a lesion.
+- 1. Cutaneous healing takes place by the process of "Epithelialization", which starts instantly after wound suturing and is completed within 48 hours.
+Thus, resumption of competition should not be any earlier than 48 hours from any surgical procedure. - 2.
+With regards to osteosynthesis using percutaneous pins of the Kirschner type, while the duration of the fracture consolidation is classic and agreed by most authors, we must emphasize that, in such a case, the resumption of competition is contraindicated due to the risk of displacement of such pins. - 3.
+The resumption of competition is also contraindicated in the presence of means of immobilization such as orthoses or plaster cast designed to stabilize a fracture, dislocation, or subluxation.
 In fact, the materials used, being less elastic than human body tissue, could pose a threat to the competitor in the event of a further accident.

-Hence, on the whole, injuries suffered during the practice of motorcycling sport follow a common pattern: treatment of the lesion, cicatrisation and consolidation and, finally, rehabilitation and re-adaptation to the sporting discipline.
+Hence, on the whole, injuries suffered during the practice of motorcycling sport follow a common pattern: treatment of the injury, healing, and consolidation and, finally, rehabilitation and re-adaptation to the sporting discipline.

-The internationally recognized periods of time needed for bone consolidation are therefore 4-8 weeks for an upper limb and 4-12 weeks for a lower limb, depending on the site of the fracture.
+The internationally recognized periods of time needed for bone consolidation are therefore 4-8 weeks for an upper limb and 4-12 weeks for a lower limb, depending on the location of the fracture.